frankNowinski/frankNowinski.github.io/_posts/2016-06-30-understanding-o-n-log-n.md

 end
 {% endhighlight %}

-Now, you can see that `log(n)` is attributed to the number of times we have to divide the array of integers in half until they're converted to subarrays of 1, and the `n` comes from the time it takes to merge both the left portion and the right portion together.
-To conclude, `O(n log(n))` is such a popular  complexity because it has the best worst-case runtime we can get for sorting.
+Now, you can see that `log(n)` is attributed to the number of times we have to divide the array of integers in half until they're converted to subarrays of 1, and the `n` comes from the time it takes to merge both the left portion and the right portion together. `O(n log(n))` is such a popular complexity because it has the best worst-case runtime we can get for sorting.